ICdesignerman/demo/README.md

 Counter is to generate RSA INPUT (IN_P,、IN_Q、IN_E)

 ### Top
-Connect RSA_IP and C together
+Connect RSA_IP and Counter together